1985–86 Australian region cyclone season: Tropical Cyclone 08S

-Tropical Cyclone 08S existed from January 11 to January 14.
+Tropical Cyclone 08S existed from 11 January to 14 January.

 Tropical Cyclone Hector

 Tropical Cyclone Hector occurred from 17 January until 24 January 1986.
 It crossed the coast near Wyndham, Western Australia and its estimated lowest pressure was 982 hPa.
 Hector caused significant flooding in the Kimberley region of Western Australia.

 Tropical Cyclone Pancho

 Tropical Cyclone Pancho occurred from 18 January until 22 January 1986 and remained entirely within the Indian Ocean off Western Australia.
 Its estimated lowest pressure was 976 hPa.

 Tropical Cyclone Vernon

 Vernon was a weak cyclone that occurred from 21 January until 24 January 1986 and formed in the Gulf of Carpentaria.
 It crossed Cape York and continued on into the Coral Sea.
 Its estimated lowest pressure was 990 hPa.

 Severe Tropical Cyclone Winifred

 The precursor tropical low to Severe Tropical Cyclone Winifred was first observed on 27 January, about 450 km (280 mi) north of Cairns, Queensland.
 Initially drifting toward the east, the low pressure system showed signs of slow development.
 Early on 29 January, the system turned south as it gradually continued to gain in strength.
 Based on data from the GMS, the low had become sufficiently well-organized to be classified as a tropical cyclone by 30 January, retaining a minimum central pressure of 995 mbar (hPa; 29.38 inHg).
 Accordingly, the system was assigned the name Winifred at 1400 UTC that same day, as it slowly proceeded southward.

 Steady intensification continued, and the cyclone reached winds of 118 km/h early on 1 February, the equivalent of a Category 1 hurricane on the Saffir–Simpson Hurricane Scale.
 During all of Winifred's existence, a canopy of high-level cirrus clouds covered the eye and rainbands of the cyclone, preventing precise location of its centre through satellite observation.
 Initially, estimates showed the intensifying cyclone retracing to the southeast on the evening of 30 January, almost immediately turning to the southwest overnight on 31 January.
 Though the eye retained a relatively large diameter of approximately 51 km (32 mi), Winifred continued to deepen as it approached the coast of north Queensland; however, a contraction of the eyewall became evident by 0300 UTC the next day.
 With time, the eye further decreased in size, with the smallest diameter assessed at 41 km (26 mi) just prior to landfall.
 In addition, this decrease suggested a reach of peak intensity, and correspondingly, minimum central pressure dropped to 957 mbar (hPa; 957 mbar upon landfall near Silkwood, Queensland at 0445 UTC, the lowest recorded throughout the duration of the cyclone.
 This pressure, combined with peak winds of around 155 km/h (100 mph 10-minute sustained), would designate Winifred as the equivalent of a Category 2 hurricane on the Saffir–Simpson scale.
 Moving further inland, Winifred began to lose its discernible radar features and quickly decreased in intensity; however, the cyclone persisted as a weakening tropical depression for approximately five days.
 Operationally, Winifred was declared dissipated on 6 February.